Stock market today: Wall Street rises toward records after inflation finally slows

 Traders are now forecasting a 93.3% probability that the Fed cuts its main interest rate at least once this year, according to data from CME Group.
 That's up from 89.7% a day before.

-In stock markets abroad, indexes were mixed.
+Indexes in Asia were mixed.
 Stocks fell 0.8% in Shanghai after China’s central bank left a key lending rate unchanged.
+Stocks in Europe rose.

 AP Writers Matt Ott and Zimo Zhong contributed.